Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 - You stop white-knuckling it.
 Building your business starts to feel like something you're choosing — not something you're surviving.

-This isn't soft.
-For a founder, operating from Green instead of Yellow is one of the most concrete performance advantages available.
+For a founder, operating from Green instead of Yellow is one of the most concrete performance advantages you have.
 Everything you're already doing — strategy, execution, client relationships — works better from that state.